Non-simple SLE curves are not determined by their range: Conformal invariance of exploration tree hookup probabilities

+We are in a setup where we can apply the resampling ideas of the type described in the appendix.
+We want to show that these two conditional distributions characterize uniquely the conditional law of $(L, \wt {L}, \wh{\eta}')$ given $(E, \wt {E})$ (and this will in particular imply the conformal invariance of this conditional distribution and the conformal invariance of the hookup probability).
+We will consider the resampling kernel which is defined from the above resampling kernels as follows: \begin{itemize} \item With probability $1/3$, we resample $L$ given $(\wt{L},E,\wt{E})$ from its conditional law and then resample $\wt{L}$ given the new realization of $L$ and $(E,\wt{E})$ from its conditional law.
+We then resample $\wh{\eta}'$ from its conditional law given the new realization of $(L,\wt{L})$ and $(E,\wt{E})$. \item With probability $1/3$, we resample $(L,\wt{L})$ from its conditional law given $(\wh{\eta}',E,\wt{E})$. \item With probability $1/3$, we leave the configuration unchanged. \end{itemize}

+Suppose that $(L_1, \wt{L}_1, \wh{\eta}_1', E, \wt{E})$ and $(L_2, \wt{L}_2, \wh{\eta}_2', E, \wt{E})$ are sampled conditionally independently given $E$, $\wt{E}$ from two laws which are invariant under the aforementioned resampling kernel.
+What is needed to apply the ergodicity-based argument is to show that we can apply this resampling kernel a finite number of times to yield two configurations which coincide with positive probability (we will show that it in fact suffices to apply this resampling kernel twice).

-Let us first do this in the case where both $(L_1, \wt {L}_1)$ and $(L_2, \wt {L}_2)$ correspond to configurations with two loops (i.e., the event that the loops being drawn by $\eta,\wt{\eta}$ at the times $\tau,\wt{\tau}$, respectively, are not the same).
+Let us first suppose that we are on the event that $(L_1, \wt {L}_1)$ and $(L_2, \wt {L}_2)$ correspond to configurations with two loops (i.e., the event that the loops being drawn by $\eta,\wt{\eta}$ at the times $\tau,\wt{\tau}$, respectively, are not the same).
 (In the remaining paragraphs, $(E, \wt E)$ are considered to be fixed).
-In this case, the conditional law of $L_i$ given $\wt{L}_i$ for $i=1,2$ is that of an $\SLE_\kappa$ process in the remaining domain and the same is likewise true for the conditional law of $\wt{L}_i$ given $L_i$.
-Therefore by first resampling $L_i$ given $\wt{L}_i$ and then $\wt{L}_i$ given $L_i$ for $i=1,2$ we can couple together the configurations $(L_1, \wt{L}_1)$ and $(L_2,\wt{L}_2)$ on a common probability space to agree with positive probability.
-On this event, we can then resample simultaneously $\wh{\eta}_i'$ so that the entire configurations agree with positive probability.
+In this case, there is a positive chance that in the first application of the resampling kernel we resample $L_i$ then $\wt{L}_i$ for $i=1,2$ from its conditional law.
+As we mentioned above, the conditional law of $L_i$ given $\wt{L}_i$ for $i=1,2$ is that of an $\SLE_\kappa$ process in the remaining domain and the same is likewise true for the conditional law of $\wt{L}_i$ given $L_i$.
+Therefore the configurations $(L_1, \wt{L}_1)$ and $(L_2,\wt{L}_2)$ will be coupled on a common probability space to agree with positive probability.
+On this event, the next part of this resampling step can be taken to resample $\wh{\eta}_i'$ for $i=1,2$ to coincide.
+Therefore, in this case, we have coupled the two entire configurations to agree with positive probability after one application of the resampling kernel.